jecki/DHParser/documentation_src/StepByStepGuide.rst

-   insignificant type of whitespace -- which is often reasonable, then the insignificant whitespace should be denoted by DHParser's default sign for whitespace, that is a tilde "~", while significant whitespace should be explicitely defined in the grammar, for example by introducing a definition like ``S = /\s+/`` into the grammar.
+   insignificant type of whitespace -- which is often reasonable, then the insignificant whitespace should be denoted by DHParser's default sign for whitespace, that is a tilde "~", while significant whitespace should be explicitly defined in the grammar, for example by introducing a definition like ``S = /\s+/`` into the grammar.

    Here is a little exercise: Can you rewrite the grammar of this example so as to distinguish between significant whitespace between words and insignificant whitespace at the beginning of the text?
-Why could it be useful to keep whitespace in the data model, even if the presence of whitespace follows strict conventions (e.g. between any two consecuitive words there must be whitespace and at the beginning of the second and all following paragraphs there is to be whitespace and the like)?
+Why could it be useful to keep whitespace in the data model, even if the presence of whitespace follows strict conventions (e.g. between any two consecutive words there must be whitespace and at the beginning of the second and all following paragraphs there is to be whitespace and the like)?
 Discuss.